Types of socialism: Mutualism

-Mutualism began in 18th-century English and French labor movements, then took an anarchist form associated with Pierre-Joseph Proudhon in France and others in the US.
-This influenced individualist anarchists in the United States such as Benjamin Tucker and William B. Greene.
+Mutualism began in the 18th-century English and French labour movements, then took an anarchist form associated with Pierre-Joseph Proudhon in France and others in the United States.
+This influenced individualist anarchists in the US, such as Benjamin Tucker and William B. Greene.
 Josiah Warren proposed similar ideas in 1833 after participating in a failed Owenite experiment.
-In the 1840s and 1850s, Charles A. Dana, and William B. Greene introduced Proudhon's works to the US.
-Greene adapted Proudhon's mutualism to American conditions and introduced it to Benjamin R. Tucker.
+In the 1840s and 1850s, Greene and Charles A. Dana introduced Proudhon's works to the US.
+Greene adapted Proudhon's mutualism to American conditions and introduced it to Tucker.

 Mutualist anarchism is concerned with reciprocity, free association, voluntary contract, federation, and credit and currency reform.
-Many mutualists believe a market without government intervention drives prices down to labor-costs, eliminating profit, rent, and interest according to the labor theory of value.
+Many mutualists believe a market without government intervention drives prices down to labour costs, eliminating profit, rent, and interest according to the labor theory of value.
 Firms would be forced to compete over workers just as workers compete over firms, raising wages.
-Some see mutualism as between individualist and collectivist anarchism; in What Is Property?, Proudhon develops a concept of "liberty", equivalent to "anarchy", which is the dialectical "synthesis of communism and property."
-Greene, influenced by Pierre Leroux, sought mutualism in the synthesis of three philosophies – communism, capitalism and socialism.
-Later individualist anarchists used the term mutualism but retained little emphasis on synthesis, while social anarchists such as the authors of An Anarchist FAQ claim mutualism as a subset of their philosophical tradition.
+Some see mutualism as between individualist and collectivist anarchism.
+In What Is Property?, Proudhon develops a concept of "liberty", equivalent to "anarchy", which is the dialectical "synthesis of communism and property."
+Greene, influenced by Pierre Leroux, sought mutualism in the synthesis of three philosophies: communism, capitalism, and socialism.
+Later individualist anarchists used the term mutualism but retained little emphasis on synthesis, while social anarchists, such as the authors of An Anarchist FAQ, claim mutualism as a subset of their philosophical tradition.

 Collectivist anarchism

-Collectivist anarchism is a revolutionary form of anarchism most commonly associated with Mikhail Bakunin, Johann Most and the anti-authoritarian section of the First International (1864–1876).
+Collectivist anarchism is a revolutionary form of anarchism most commonly associated with Mikhail Bakunin, Johann Most, and the anti-authoritarian section of the First International.
 Unlike mutualists, collectivist anarchists oppose all private ownership of the means of production, instead advocating that ownership be collectivized.
 This was to be initiated by small cohesive elite group through acts of violence, or "propaganda by the deed", which would inspire the workers to revolt and forcibly collectivize the means of production.
 Workers would be compensated for their work on the basis of the amount of time they contributed to production, rather than goods being distributed "according to need" as in anarchist communism.

-Although collectivist anarchism shares many similarities with anarchist communism there are also many key differences between them.
-For example, collectivist anarchists believe that the economy and most or all property should be collectively owned by society while anarchist communists by contrast believe that the concept of ownership should be rejected by society and replaced with the concept of usage.
-Also Collectivist anarchists often favor using a form of currency to compensate workers according to the amount of time spent contributing to society and production while anarchist communists believe that currency and wages should be abolished all together and goods should be distributed "to each according to his or her need".
+Although collectivist anarchism shares many similarities with anarchist communism, there are also many key differences between them.
+For example, collectivist anarchists believe that the economy and most or all property should be collectively owned by society while anarchist communists believe that the concept of ownership should be rejected by society and replaced with the concept of usage.
+Collectivist anarchists often favor using a form of currency to compensate workers according to the amount of time spent contributing to society while anarchist communists believe that currency and wages should be abolished altogether and goods should be distributed "to each according to his or her need".